LynnJr419/Crowdfunding_ETL/README.md

 ## Overview
 In this project, the team members practiced building an ETL pipeline using Python and Pandas.
 The process involves:

-Data Extraction and Transformation: Utilize Python dictionary methods or regular expressions to extract and transform the data.
+1. Data Extraction and Transformation: utilizing Python dictionary methods or regular expressions to extract and transform the data
-CSV File Creation: After transforming the data, generate four CSV files.
+2. CSV File Creation: After transforming the data, generate four CSV files
-Database Design: Use the CSV data to create an Entity-Relationship Diagram (ERD) and a table schema.
+3. Database Design: Use the CSV data to create an Entity-Relationship Diagram (ERD) and a table schema.
-Data Upload: Finally, upload the CSV data into a Postgres database.
+4. Data Upload: Finally, upload the CSV data into a Postgres database.

 ## Team Members
 - Lynn Foster Jr